PossibleLlama/worklog/README.md

 - v0.2.0

-## ~/.worklog/config.yml
+## Configuration

-Holds data provided to the worklog app.
+Configuration for the application.

+For basic setup you can run `worklog configure`.

+For more advanced setup, `worklog configure defaults <FLAGS>` will add provided flags into the configuration.

+### Example

 ``` yml
 author: "Alice"